zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/basic-setup.md

 - Customizing the Substrate node template and including a custom pallet.
 - Building a Substrate chain and checking that a target pallet compiles.
-- Declaring and using a `u64` storage item.
+- Declaring a single value `u64` storage item.
 :::

 ## Next steps